pcampeti/SGWBProbe/README.md

 The `sgwbprobe` package provided here contains the modules
-- `SGWB_Signal.py` containing the class `Signal_GW` needed to compute the energy density for the SU(2) Axion model of inflation and the standard signle-field slow-roll one
+- `SGWB_Signal.py` containing the class `Signal_GW` needed to compute the energy density for the SU(2) Axion model of inflation and the standard signle-field slow-roll one.
+More details on the input parameters for the `SGWB_Signal` class are given below.
-- `Binned_errors.py`containing the class `Binned_GW` needed to compute the binned sensitivity given the sensitivity curve for a GW experiment
+- `Binned_errors.py`containing the class `Binned_GW` needed to compute the binned sensitivity given the sensitivity curve for a GW experiment.
+More details on the input parameters for the `Binned_GW` class are given below.

-- `error_boxes.py` containing the function `make_error_boxes` used to plot the error rectangles
+- `error_boxes.py` containing the function `make_error_boxes` used to plot the error rectangles.
-- `foregrounds.py` containing the functions used to compute the analytical approximations for the GWD, EGWD, MBHB and BBH+BNS foreground component for the interferometers and PTA (see Section 4.2.1 in the paper)
+- `foregrounds.py` containing the functions used to compute the analytical approximations for the GWD, EGWD, MBHB and BBH+BNS foreground component for the interferometers and PTA (see Section 4.2.1 in the paper).
-- `effective_degrees.py` containing the function `g_of_k` used to compute the number of effective degrees of freedom <img src="https://render.githubusercontent.com/render/math?math=g_{*rho}"> and <img src="https://render.githubusercontent.com/render/math?math=g_{*s}"> as a function of wavenumber k
+- `effective_degrees.py` containing the function `g_of_k` used to compute the number of effective degrees of freedom <img src="https://render.githubusercontent.com/render/math?math=g_{*rho}"> and <img src="https://render.githubusercontent.com/render/math?math=g_{*s}"> as a function of wavenumber k.
 - `interpolate.py` containing the functions `log_interp1d` and `log_interp1d_fill`, which can
 be used to interpolate in logarithimc space.

+#### The

 ### The `files/` folder
 The strain sensitivity curves as a function of frequency for the experiments used in the paper are included in the folder `files/` in `.npz` format.